 Namely, this case illustrates how difficult it is for victims of Judicial Misconduct to make their voices heard — not just in specialized courtroom settings, but in the generalized public/Internet forum of ideas/conversation/dialectic.
 For in this case, the Plaintiff was inexplicably/unmercifully pilloried/excoriated for merely attempting to appropriately raise a discussion of Judicial Misconduct, on a (self-professedly) well-known open-minded/open-opinion blogsite, hosted by a (self-professed) lawyer and professional legal ethicist(!).
 “With ‘friends’ like those, who needs ‘enemies’?”

-Besides that object-lesson, this case additionally presents a rather extreme legal novelty: its resolution requires the (State) defendant/judge/jury to consider/examine/determine whether or not (Federal) Judge Casper committed Judicial Misconduct (Falsification of Facts) in the (Federal) case Tuvell v.
+Besides that object-lesson, this case additionally presents a rather extreme legal novelty: its resolution requires (in part) the (State) defendant/judge/jury to consider/examine/determine whether or not (Federal) Judge Casper committed Judicial Misconduct (Falsification of Facts) in the (Federal) case Tuvell v.
 IBM! ◀

 The Defendant in this case, Jack Marshall, is a lawyer and (self-professed) professional ethicist (with special expertise in legal ethics) of long standing in Alexandria, Virginia, founder and president of a nationwide company, ProEthics Ltd. ⌥, which specializes in ethics education/training/consulting.
 On the side he also runs a “blogsite” (= “blog-oriented website,” where “blog” = “Internet/Web-based log of writings/opinions” (see https://en.wikipedia.org/wiki/Blog), often/typically (as here) incorporating an interactive “commentary” feature), EthicsAlarms, which (self-)professes to be “the per-eminent [sic] and most visited ethics commentary blog on the web” ⌥.